Transfer Students - Acupuncture and Chinese MedicinePage Menu

 - The final decision in your ability to transfer is determined by the college Dean.

-- Approval of transfer course work for the College of Acupuncture and Oriental Medicine does not guarantee transfer of the same courses for another academic program at Northwestern.
+- Approval of transfer course work for the Acupuncture and Chinese Medicine Program does not guarantee transfer of the same courses for another academic program at Northwestern.

 - Transfer policies are subject to change.